-Breakthroughs in the on-board processing power and storage capacity of cameras have contributed to the expanded capabilities and detection accuracy of AI-powered video analytics.
+Breakthroughs in the on-board processing power and storage capacity of business security cameras have contributed to the expanded capabilities and detection accuracy of AI-powered video analytics.
 These advancements have in turn supported a progression in the area of cloud-based video solutions – magnifying a focus for businesses on use-cases that can help drive efficiency, flexibility and the economies of scale associated with the virtualization of security operations, and remote systems administration.

 So, what do these advances mean for end-users?
-With intelligent video surveillance and analytics solutions categorically improved, investments made to leverage these next-generation technologies present opportunities to help future-proof your business.
+With intelligent video surveillance systems and analytics solutions categorically improved, investments made to leverage these next-generation technologies present opportunities to help future-proof your business.
 Here are three ways how: